33 Reasons to Be Mad for Marimekko as the Brand Marks Its 70th Year - News Break

 33 Reasons to Be Mad for Marimekko as the Brand Marks Its 70th Year

+All products featured on Vogue are independently selected by our editors.
+However, when you buy something through our retail links, we may earn an affiliate commission.
 I spent the last year working on a book about Marimekko and its founder Armi Ratia who, 70 years ago, set out to change the world with textiles.
 This wasn’t premeditated; her husband bought an oil-cloth firm, and Ratia, who had been planning to leave advertising to write a novel, joined in the new venture.
 She had some experience working with fabrics, but more importantly, the strong-willed Ratia had a vision.
-Inspired by the Bauhaus, she aimed to uplift daily life through quality design.www.nuevoculture.com
+Inspired by the Bauhaus, she aimed to uplift daily life through quality design.www.vogue.com